We help people who want to work on AI Safety to team up together on concrete projects.

 There are two ways for you to join AI Safety Camp:

-as a research lead
+as a project lead

 as a team member

-As a research lead, it’s your job to suggest and lead a project.
+As a project lead, it’s your job to suggest and lead a project.
 You apply by sending us a project proposal.
 We’ll give you feedback to improve your proposal, and if you’re accepted we’ll help you recruit a team.

 We ask all participants (including research leads) to commit at least 10h per week for 3 months (mid January to mid April).
 Several teams continue to work together after AISC is over, but you’re only committing to the initial 3 months.